apple/foundationdb/documentation/sphinx/source/developer-guide.rst

 If you see one of those errors, the best way of action is to fail the client.

-At a first glance this looks very similar to an ``unknown_result``.
-However, these errors lack the one guarantee ``unknown_result`` still gives to the user: if the commit has already been sent to the database, the transaction could get committed at a later point in time.
+At a first glance this looks very similar to an ``commit_unknown_result``.
+However, these errors lack the one guarantee ``commit_unknown_result`` still gives to the user: if the commit has already been sent to the database, the transaction could get committed at a later point in time.
 This means that if you retry the transaction, your new transaction might race with the old transaction.
 This can cause unexpected results and may violate FoundationDB's external consistency guarantees.